Asset Accounts

 Structure of condition accounts.
 The SEEA EA describes a three-stage measurement approach[75]:

-- Condition variable accounts -- record raw values of condition characteristics (e.g., species richness, water quality parameters)
+- Condition variable accounts -- record raw values of condition characteristics (e.g., live coral cover percentage, species richness count, water temperature)

-- Condition indices -- aggregate indicators into composite measures for communication (optional)
+- Condition indices -- aggregate indicators into composite measures for communication to policy-makers (optional)

 Selection of condition variables.
 Condition variables should be selected based on their relevance to the ecosystem type, data availability, and connection to ecosystem integrity[76].
 For marine ecosystems, the SEEA EA identifies key drivers of condition including bathymetric profile, climate factors (temperature, acidification), substrate type, ocean circulation, salinity, and human pressures[77].
 The SEEA EA groups condition characteristics into six classes[78]:

-- Chemical state (including nutrient levels, pollutant concentrations)
+- Chemical state (including ocean acidification, nutrient levels, pollutant concentrations)

 - Compositional state (including species diversity, community composition)